indie-mirror/indienet-docs/content/other/hub/_index.en.md

 ![Hub basic overview diagram](/images/hub-overview-diagram.png)

-Indienet Hub is a federated hub for organisations.
+Indie Hub is a federated hub for organisations.
 A Hub has administrators and members.

 An administrator has privileges to add and remove members.